How to scrape an infinite scroll page in Puppeteer

 if (newHeight > currentHeight || currentHeight > previousHeight) {

-staleScrolls = 0 /* The page grew, so there is probably more to load. */
+staleScrolls = 0 /* the page grew, so there is probably more to load. */

 } else {

-staleScrolls++ /* No growth.
-Could be a slow batch, so retry before stopping. */
+staleScrolls++ /* no growth. could be a slow batch, so retry before stopping. */

 }